Kurt-Sewell/CompArch/Lab 0/README.md

 The fsm_tb.sv and fsm.do should be modified to simulate the register file.
 For more information on a register file see Chapter 5 in DDCA.

+DESC:
+	In this lab we edited the fsm test bench file to ensure that it runs corrrectly.
+	Then we wrote a register file that supports two concurrent reads and one write when write is enabled.
+We then wrote a test bench that tested the following cases:

+	1. Trying to write data while write Enable is low.
+	2. Writing data to an address.
+	3. Reading from address 0.
+	4. Reading from two addresses at the same time.